 - Height: Ranges between 1 to 1.5 m

 The smallest of the African zebra species, the plains zebra, also known as the common zebra, consists of a larger population than the mountain- and Grevy zebras.

 These zebras can be found in the southern and eastern parts of Africa.

-Zebras follow a herbivore diet and generally prefer to eat short, green grass.
+The African Zebra follows a herbivore diet and generally prefers to eat short, green grass.
 They’ll also munch on leaves or twigs and some even eat herbs when the grass is scarce.